-- (11) a person with whom the child and the child's guardian, managing conservator, or parent have resided for at least six months ending not more than 90 days preceding the date of the filing of the petition if the child's guardian, managing conservator, or parent is deceased at the time of the filing of the petition; - (12) a person who is the foster parent of a child placed by the Department of Protective and Regulatory Services in the person's home for at least 12 months ending not more than 90 days preceding the date of the filing of the petition; or - (13) a person who is a relative of the child within the third degree by consanguinity, as determined by Chapter 573, Government Code, if the child's parents are deceased at the time of the filing of the petition. - (b) In computing the time necessary for standing under Subsections (a)(9), (11), and (12), the court may not require that the time be continuous and uninterrupted but shall consider the child's principal residence during the relevant time preceding the date of commencement of the suit. - 5. §102.004.
-Standing for Grandparent - (a) In addition to the general standing to file suit provided by Section 102.003(13), a grandparent may file an original suit requesting managing conservatorship if there is satisfactory proof to the court that: - the order requested is necessary because the child's present environment presents a serious question concerning the child's physical health or welfare; or - (2) both parents, the surviving parent, or the managing conservator or custodian either filed the petition or consented to the suit. - (b) An original suit requesting possessory conservatorship may not be filed by a grandparent or other person.
-However, the court may grant a grandparent or other person deemed by the court to have had substantial past contact with the child leave to intervene in a pending suit filed by a person authorized to do so under this subchapter. - (c) Access to a child by a grandparent is governed by the standards established by Chapter 153.
+§ 102.004.
+Standing for Grandparent or Other Person

+- (a) In addition to the general standing to file suit provided by Section 102.003, a grandparent may file an original suit requesting managing conservatorship if there is satisfactory proof to the court that: - (1) the order requested is necessary because the child's present circumstances would significantly impair the child's physical health or emotional development; or - (2) both parents, the surviving parent, or the managing conservator or custodian either filed the petition or consented to the suit. - (b) An original suit requesting possessory conservatorship may not be filed by a grandparent or other person.
+However, the court may grant a grandparent or other person deemed by the court to have had substantial past contact with the child leave to intervene in a pending suit filed by a person authorized to do so under this subchapter if there is satisfactory proof to the court that appointment of a parent as a sole managing conservator or both parents as joint managing conservators would significantly impair the child's physical health or emotional development. - (c) Possession of or access to a child by a grandparent is governed by the standards established by Chapter 153.